btorpey/btorpey.github.io/content/clocks.md

-The hardware (or hardware/software hybrid) clocks just discussed all have one thing in common: they are simply counters, and as such have no direct relationship to what most of us think of as time, commonly referred to as wall-clock time.
+The hardware (or hardware/software hybrid) clocks just discussed all have one thing in common: they are simply counters, and as such have no direct relationship to what most of us think of as time, commonly referred to as wall-clock time.

 To derive wall-clock time from these counters requires some fairly intricate software, at least if the wall-clock time is to be reasonably accurate.
-What reasonably accurate means of course depends on how important it is (i.e., how much money is available) to make sure that wall-clock time is accurate.
+What reasonably accurate means of course depends on how important it is (i.e., how much money is available) to make sure that wall-clock time is accurate.

 The whole process of synchronizing multiple distributed clocks is hellishly complicated, and we're not going to go into it here.
 There are many different mechanisms for synchronizing distributed clocks, from the relatively simple (e.g., NTP[^3]) to the not-quite-so-simple (e.g., PTP[^4]), up to specialized proprietary solutions[^5].